-The red grape variety comes from the USA, Synonyms include Alexandria, Alexander Grape, Black Cape, Buck Grape, Cape Grape, Clifton's Constantia, Clifton's Lombardia, Columbian, Constantia, Farker's Grape, Madeira of York, Rothrock, Rothrock of Prince, Schuylkill, Schuylkill Muscadel, Schuylkill Muscadine, Springmill Constantia, Tasker's Grape, Vevay, Veway Winne, Winne, Winne Grape and York Lisbon.
-She is not allowed to use the name-like new breed Alexander Winter be confused.
-It is a presumably natural cross between species of a wild Vitis labrusca x an unknown Vitis vinifera, The picture is from the botanist Johann S. Kerner (1755-1830) from his catalog of grape varieties used at that time in Germany.
+The red grape variety comes from the United States, Synonyms include Alexandria, Alexander Grape, Black Cape, Black Grape, Buck Grape, Cape Grape, Clifton's Constantia, Clifton's Lombardia, Columbian, Constantia, Farker's Grape, Madeira of York, Rothrock, Rothrock of Prince, Schuylkill, Schuylkill Muscadel, Schuylkill Muscadine, Springmill Constantia, Tasker's Grape, Vevay, Vevay Winne, Winne, Winne Grape and York Lisbon.
+It is not allowed with new breeding similar to the name Alexander Winter be confused.
+It is believed to be a natural cross between a wild species Vitis labrusca x an unknown Vitis vinifera, The picture is from the botanist Johann S. Kerner (1755-1830) from his catalog of the grape varieties used in Germany at that time.

-The late ripening hybrid was built around the year 1740 on the shores of the Schuylkill River near the town of Springettsbury northwest of Philadelphia in what is now the US state Pennsylvania Discovered, selected, multiplied and cultivated by James Alexander.
-This man was the gardener of the governor of Pennsylvania Thomas Penn (1702-1775), a son of the famous Quaker leader William Penn (1644-1718), after whom the US state is named.
-The site was close to a vineyard planted with European vines, which had been created in the 1680s for William Penn and probably from which one parent came from.
+The late ripening hybrid was built around 1740 on the banks of the Schuylkill River near the town of Springettsbury, northwest of Philadelphia in what is now the US state Pennsylvania discovered, selected, propagated and cultivated by a James Alexander.
+This man was the gardener of the Governor of Pennsylvania Thomas Penn (1702-1775), a son of the famous Quaker leader William Penn (1644-1718), after whom the US state is named.
+The site was close to a vineyard planted with European vines that had been created for William Penn in the 1680s and from which one of the parents probably came.

-The US viticulture pioneer Jean Jacques Dufour (1763-1827) planted it in 1799 Kentucky and named her Cape Grape because he falsely assumed she was from the Cape of Good Hope from South Africa.
-The third US President Thomas Jefferson (1743-1826), from 1809 referred her to his experiments on his estate Monticello in Virginia and designated the wine with the typical Foxton even as burgundy-like.
-The variety Alexander was in the consequence in the south of the USA widespread, but was then of the Catawba displaced and finally fell into oblivion.
-In August 2000, it was replanted and revived as part of a historic reproduction program at Jefferson Vineyards (Monticello, Virginia).
+The US wine pioneer Jean Jacques Dufour (1763-1827) planted it in 1799 Kentucky and called it Cape Grape because he mistakenly assumed that it came from the Cape of Good Hope in South Africa.
+The third US President Thomas Jefferson (1743-1826), from 1809 it involved in his experiments on his Monticello estate in Virginia and labeled the wine with the typical Foxton even like burgundy.
+The variety Alexander was subsequently widespread in the south of the USA, but was then by the Catawba displaced and was finally forgotten.
+In August 2000, it was replanted in the course of a historical reproduction program in the Jefferson Vineyards (Monticello in Virginia) and thus revived.